nonbahri/discord-guild-stealer/README.md

 # Configuration
 How to config ? | ---
 --- | ---
-token | token of the account you want to use to copy the server (I advise you to use a double account to avoid the ban) originalGuildId | id of the server you want to copy newGuildId | id of the server you want to copy to newGuildAdminRoleId | id d'un role admin sur le nouveau serveur
+token | token of the account you want to use to copy the server (use a double account to avoid the ban) originalGuildId | identifier of the server to be copied newGuildId | identifier of the server you wish to copy to newGuildAdminRoleId | id of an admin role on the new server